The 2020 Automotive Heritage Awards and Foundation

 Sirens of Chrome: The Motion Picture – Associate Producer

 Margery Krevsky owns the premier talent agency providing models, or more accurately “product specialists,” to the auto industry for advertising, auto shows and events.
 Along with Detroit area author Maureen McDonald she produced a coffee-table book called Sirens of Chrome chronicling the history of the profession and the transition from models just being a beautiful woman in a gown drawing attention to a car to being a deeply knowledgeable representative for the vehicle . . . and being mighty good looking besides.
 Videographer Mark Ducker, Margery and I initiated a project to do a documentary film based on the book.
 Margery then enlisted John Lauri to take over as producer/director and take it in a different direction, making it into a docudrama.
 I stayed on as associate producer primarily helping with auto industry connections and occasionally consulting on script and other elements of the film.
-Expected release for this motion picture is late 2017 or early 2018.
+Expected release for this motion picture is “soon,” John’s been telling me for some time now.
 One of my hood ornament images appears in the book, by the way.

 The Individual Communicators Network